Fuji-Hakone-Izu Park 富士箱根伊豆国立公園

 A park of many faces

-Fuji-Hakone-Izu National Park aims to enhance the surroundings of Mount Fuji and the volcano itself, as well as the Hakone region, the peninsula and the Izu archipelago.
-This makes it the park with the most varied landscapes of Japan!
+Fuji-Hakone-Izu National Park enhances the surroundings of Mount Fuji, as well as the Hakone region and Izu Peninsula.
+This park has one with the most varied landscapes in Japan!

 Mount Fuji and its lakes

 Mount Fuji: the 3,776 meter ascent is an unforgettable experience and one that, if you believe the proverb, makes you a wise man.
 However, the most famous mountain in Japan has more than one string to his bow.
 There are five of them: the Fujigoko (the five lakes): Motosu, Shoji, Sai, Kamaguchi and Yamanaka, which are also part of the national park.
 They are the result of the volcanic activity of Mount Fuji, and it's possible to cross them by kayak.
 Or do you prefer to walk?
 A hike around the lakes will allow you to admire Mount Fuji and its reflection in their waters and take (very instagramable) photos.
 You can also visit the "sea of trees", Aokigahara, a young forest of only 1,200 years old.
 You can see many natural caves and other waterfalls.
 And don't miss the falls of Shiraito-no-Taki, one of the most beautiful waterfalls in Japan!